Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 massage therapist massage woman

 Massage therapy can be helpful in managing the symptoms of EDS.
-That said, patients with vascular EDS may need to skip massage because of the potential complications associated with blood clots.
+Patients with vascular EDS may need to skip massage because of the potential complications associated with blood clots.
+In classical EDS, massage therapists should be extra cautious with the patient’s fragile skin.

 There are some general guidelines for working on patients with EDS.
-One comprehensive approach to physical and manual therapy is the Muldowney Protocol.
+One approach to physical and manual therapy is the Muldowney Protocol.

 Muldowney’s treatment philosophy emphasizes that exercise is the only treatment that provides lasting results.
-Manual therapy, including massage therapy, can be used to decrease muscle spasms, inflammation, and pain.
+Manual therapy, including massage therapy, can be used to decrease muscle spasms, inflammation, and pain.He includes the caveat that manual therapy should not be performed on a joint that is not also being strengthened because of the potential for stability issues.

 DeNeve echoes those sentiments when it comes to her own management.